Penn Zero: Part-Time Hero

-Penn Zero: Part-Time Hero is an American animated television series produced by Disney Television Animation for Disney XD.
+Penn Zero: Part-Time Hero is an American animated television series created by Jared Bush and Sam Levine and produced by Disney Television Animation for Disney XD.
 The series debuted on December 5, 2014, as a preview, followed by the official premiere on February 13, 2015.
 The series was ordered on October 16, 2013, for a scheduled fall 2014 premiere.
 The series' co-creator, Jared Bush, also co-wrote and co-directed Walt Disney Animation Studios' 2016 film Zootopia.

 On April 22, 2015, it was announced that the series had been renewed for a second season.
-On July 19, 2016, it was announced that the show had been canceled after two seasons.
+On July 19, 2016, it was announced that the show had been cancelled after two seasons.
 The series ended on July 28, 2017 with the hour-long series finale, "At the End of the Worlds".
 35 episodes were produced.

-Plot
+Premise

-The series follows the adventures of Penn Zero, who unexpectedly inherits the job of his parents: being a part-time hero.
-Penn must zap into various alternate dimensions to take on the role of the hero in that world and save the day in their place.
-With the help of his friends, Boone, the part-time wiseman, and Sashi, the part-time sidekick, he must save the worlds from Rippen, a part-time villain and his part-time minion and principal of Penn's school, Larry.
+The series follows the adventures of Penn Zero, who unexpectedly inherits the job of his parents: being a part-time hero; a person who zaps into various alternate dimensions to take on the role of the hero in that world and save the day in their place.
+With the help of his friends, Boone, the part-time wiseman, and Sashi, the part-time sidekick, he must save the Multiverse and thwart the evil Rippen, a part-time villain and his part-time minion and principal of Penn's school, Larry.